CHAPTER 11 - MANAGEMENT CONTROLS AND PROGRAM OVERSIGHT

 3) Merchant Fraud.
 Examples: False transactions, intentional mischarges, bribes, and gratuities.

 a.
 Non-cardholder fraud involves the use of the card account or CH data by an unauthorized person.
 Non-cardholder fraud is investigated by special units within the servicing bank.
 Any information acquired relating to non-cardholder fraud should be reported.
-The risk of non-cardholder fraud is higher in certain situations including the following:
+The risk of non-cardholder fraud is higher in the following situations:

 1) Account/Card never received.
-A new or replacement card has been mailed to the account holder but was not received.
+A new or replacement card has been mailed to the CH but was not received.
 This may be due to a third-party interception.
 In this case, the account should be cancelled, and new card issued.

 2) Lost or Stolen Account/Card.
-If the account holder reports the account as lost or stolen, the account will be cancelled and new one issued.
+If the CH reports the account as lost or stolen, the account will be cancelled and new one issued.
 Reporting the account as lost or stolen does not relieve the Federal Government for payment for any transactions that were made by the account holder prior to losing it.
-If transactions not made by the account holder appear on the statement, the account holder has 90 days from the date of the transaction to file a dispute.
-If it is not done within 90 days, they may forfeit their rights to dispute.

 3) Altered or counterfeit cards.
 This occurs when third parties obtain account information and used that information to make purchases with an altered or counterfeit card.
-If the banks recognize a fraudulent pattern of use at the time of authorization, the bank will validate the use of the account with the account holder and/or suspend the account.
-If transactions not made by the account holder appear on the statement, the account holder has 90 days from the date of the transaction to file a dispute.
-If it is not done within 90 days, they may forfeit their rights to dispute.
+If the bank recognizes a fraudulent pattern of use at the time of authorization, the bank will validate the use of the account with the CH and/or suspend the account.

 1) Counterfeit Accounts.
 To make fake cards, criminals use the newest technology to “skim” information contained on magnetic stripes of cards and also to pass security features (such as holograms).